Welcome Old Camdenians

 The new draw commenced on the 28th September 2024 and ends 30th August 2025.
 Only £60 per number for the year; and you choose the numbers.
 Some members have more than one number.
 Indeed, some of our members love to hear that they’ve won, but give their winnings as a donation to the club.
 George Ives 50+ Club is our only regular source of income.
 Please let me know if you want to have a go and keep us supporting the students and the school.
 For more information contact us here.

 The OCC Committee are pleased to announce that £60 per annum will be used from George Ives’ very generous donation of £1000 to the club, so that George can keep his number and continue winning.
 All George Ives’ winnings will be donated back to the club.
-Sadly, with the recent passing of the late Fred John Dickson there are now two more numbers available for you.
+Sadly, with the recent death of Fred John Dickson there are now two more numbers available for you.
 Please consider continuing to keep George and Fred’s legacy of using the draw to generate funds.
 It is these that we use and they certainly make a difference.

 Marta Monteiro, Ambassador for the Bill & Nora Wraight Old Camdenians Memorial Fund, now affectionately known as the Billy Fund.